When To Use an Air Scrubber February 18, 2016 – Posted in: Blog, Scrubbers

 Some worksites have many airborne pollutants.
 Woodworking shops create a lot of dust.
 A construction site can have a lot of dirt and debris.
 Garages create debris and use chemicals.
 Some factories expose workers to a variety of chemical pollutants over extended periods of time.

 All of these places are prime candidates to buy an air scrubber.
 It will keep the contaminants under control and make the air safer for employees.

 When it comes to water damage restoration, one of the first tools used is an air mover.
 This piece of equipment uses high-pressure air to quickly dry floors and carpets.
 While it forces water up, it also kicks up other, unwanted, things, such as carpet fibers, dirt, pet dander and possible mold and allergen spores.

 Using an air scrubber in conjunction with an air mover will clean the air while the room dries, leaving it in possible better condition than it was before the leak.

 After a Fire

 Fire creates not only physical airborne contaminants such as soot and ash, but it also creates chemical ones.
 In this instance, an air scrubber makes an excellent piece of fire restoration equipment.

-A filter that can remove carbon, as well as particles, helps to not only make the air safer to breathe, but it also removes the odors caused by the carbon, so there won’t be any lingering smells.
+A filter that can remove carbon, as well as particles, s to not only make the air safer to breathe, but it also removes the odors caused by the carbon, so there won’t be any lingering smells.